roman-milk/roman-milk.github.io/david-and-jessica.md

  He holds his cock against her cervix and she squeezes and grinds on him.
 He orgasms come one after the other.
 She is lost in her pleasure.

  He tries to hold back, letting her enjoy their coupling.
 He finally lets go and floods her womb.
 She screams and cums with him.
 She cums with each squirt.
 He holds her to him, letting his cum flow in her.
 She falls on him, inhaling his scent.
-Report_Story #2